icns-distributed-cloud/WebServers/Script/autoconnectWifi/README.txt

 ifconfig wlan0

-Give permission to file switchwifi sudo chmod +x switchwifi
+4. Give permission to file switchwifi sudo chmod +x switchwifi

 Then run the connectWifi.py, before that remember to install module "wifi" by cmd: sudo pip install wifi sudo python connectWifi.py

-Notice: Check
+5. Notice: Check

-Configure of /etc/network/interfaces
+-----Configuration of /etc/network/interfaces------

 # interfaces(5) file used by ifup(8) and ifdown(8)